 How to run the report

-- Select publisher (NOTE: there are only JR5 reports available for certain publishers, see Participants for details.
+- Select publisher (NOTE: there are only JR5 reports available for certain publishers, see YOUR DATA (R4) for details

 - Select date range by month and year